-OGCS shall admit all pupils who reside in the State of California who wish to attend the Charter School subject to the provisions set forth below.
+OGCS shall admit all pupils who reside in Santa Barbara County, San Luis Obispo County, Kern County, or Ventura County who wish to attend the Charter School subject to the provisions set forth below.
 No test or assessment shall be administered to students prior to acceptance and enrollment into the school.
 OGCS will comply with all laws establishing minimum and maximum age for public school attendance in charter schools.

-Admission preference will be given (1) to siblings of OGCS students and (2) to students who reside in the District.
+Admission preference will be given (1) to siblings of currently enrolled OGCS students and (2) to students who reside in the District of the learning center to which they are applying.